Hundhausen/Open-Internet-Watchdog/README.md

 ```

 ## What might get changed or added:
-* A better Setup, where you can choose the install location
 * Adding a speedtest (I want to have this but I still looking for an external service that work for everyone and provide good results, as good as possible)
 * Priorities with the connections to test so that you have some that you always want to check and with the others, the program picks a random IP/Domain to check in this priority  level
 * Polishing the code.
 The code is pretty dirty at this point